-2020 Vision Conference: Panel 1 - Securing Women's Safety and Dignity: Mobilizing for a World Free of Violence against Women (video)
+2020 Vision Conference: Panel 1 - Securing Women's Safety and Dignity: Mobilizing for a World Free of Violence against Women (video, English)

 This resource presents the 2020 Vision Conference panel discussion, "Securing Women's Safety and Dignity: Mobilizing for a World Free of Violence against Women."
 The panelists, in order of appearance, are Asma Khader, Jaqueline Pitanguy, Sindi Medar Gould, and Mahnaz Afkhami.